The Steakhouse at Treasures – The Best Evening In Las Vegas

 The head chef has been in his Treasures kitchen for twenty years!
 Prior to The Steakhouse he worked with some of the top staffs in the best resorts in Las Vegas.
 He’ll make an appearance in the dining room with his tongs at the ‘chef ready.’
 He’s a master at timing the steaks for large parties of meat lovers.
 He won’t stay long because his grill is where the action is!

 If you love fine wines, you’ll need to choose carefully.
 Being an entertainment venue, the bottle prices are driven by the club next door.
 A good Cabernet or Merlot starts at about $75 per bottle.
 This might seem high for a restaurant, but it is very reasonable for a nightclub bottle.

 As the floor shows start inside, and the beautiful dancers walk around the dining room, you’ll understand immediately that you’ve come across one of the best liquor values in Las Vegas nightlife.
 Enjoy an extended meal with the most stunning women you’ve ever seen.
 Treasures encourages you to invite them to your table for a drink, or a meal.
 The dancers are charming company; they will make you feel wonderful!
-If it’s chilly outside (it does happen in the desert), consider their decadent Lobster Bisque, with a hint of brandy, or their classic French Onion soup, with hearty toast and melted gruyere cheese.
+If it’s chilly outside (it does happen in the desert), consider their decadent Lobster Bisque topped with a flaky pastry top and a hint of brandy, or their classic French Onion soup, with hearty toast and melted gruyere cheese.

 I never skip the salad course here, you and your date can split a traditional caesar’s salad, ripe tomato Caprese salad with fresh mozzarella, a house salad of mixed greens or our favorite, the wedge salad.
 The chef does this wedge salad with the tastiest fried shallots and applewood smoked bacon.